ISISComputingGroup/ibex_developers_manual/Data-Generation-and-Storage.md

 We then need some on-going actions to ensure the critical machine can continue running:

 1. Define a data size for each area of data for each instrument and an action to take when the area get too large.
 Run a process on the machine which will check on the size every hour.
 At 90% of size send an email.
-Suggested size and action:
+Suggested actions:

 Data type |  What to do if size is to big
 --------  | -------------------